Flaxmurt/PdfPy/README.md

     pip install -r requirements.txt

 2. **Run the tool**
-   Drag a PDF file and drop it onto `run_automatic.bat`.
+   Drag a PDF file and drop it onto `run_auto.bat`.
 The batch script will pass the file to the Python utility and start processing.

 3. **Output**
    The resulting chapter files are saved to a new `*_chapters` directory created next to the input PDF (one file per detected chapter, or according to any naming convention you configure).